 Last, but certainly not least, preparation with the help of a private tutor will result in a higher score on test day when compared to classroom learning or self-preparation alone or in combination.
 As we have already mentioned, lessons from a devoted private tutor will provide you with an individualized learning experience and more personalized attention which will lead to an increase in your confidence and motivation for the exam.
 Finally, you will learn more than just GMAT strategies from your tutor.
 You will learn critical and creative thinking skills, heuristics, mental models, and other thinking tools that will help you make the most of all future learning opportunities.
 The best tutors, like the ones here at Apex, teach you how to better learn, and become mentors and trusted advisors as you progress through your MBA and further career.

 To sum things up: private GMAT tutoring can be expensive but the value it will deliver will be more than worth the money.
 The best tutoring stays with you and will add color and perspective to your future learning, whether in your MBA, on the job, or as you progress through your career.
 If you want to embark on your GMAT journey with a private tutor, make sure you:

-- speak to several instructors at first.
-Apex offers a complimentary consultation call and you can schedule one HERE.
+- Speak to several instructors at first.
+Apex offers a complimentary consultation call.

 Thanks for reading this article and good luck with your GMAT preparation!